LouisDG6/project_2/readme.md

 -Next challenge was connecting the styles.css to the layout page.
 I decided to just move forward by adding a styles tag to the layout.liquid page and styling from there.
 I was missing the app.use(express.static("public")) necessary to connect the public folder and its contents to the server.js

+-After switching the index route from app.get to router.get my images stopped displaying

 ## List of Technologies

 javascript